-A mortgage broker is someone or company that works as an independent agent for the mortgage loan applicant as well as the lender.
-Your mortgage broker will stand as coordinator between you and the lending institution; which may be a bank, trust company, credit union, mortgage corporation, finance company or even an individual investor.
-A mortgage broker can look at your finances to determine which lender is the best fit for your loan needs.
-You give your application to your broker, who submits it to a number of lenders.
-Your mortgage broker then helps you work with the lender chosen until the closing of the loan.
-The borrower submits a commission to the broker upon closing.
+During the mortgage loan process, an individual or company who is an independent agent for both mortgage loan applicant and lender is a mortgage broker.
+Your mortgage broker will stand as facilitator between you and the lending institution; which may be a credit union, bank, trust company, finance company, mortgage corporation or even an individual, private investor.
+A mortgage broker can look at your numbers to determine which lender is the right fit for you.
+From application to closing, your mortgage broker works with you: offering your mortgage application to several lenders, and coordinating the process with the lender through to closing.
+At closing, the broker's commission is given by the borrower.

 What is a Mortgage Banker?

-Lending Institutions (banks, finance companies, and others) employ mortgage bankers to offer, and process loans on behalf of that particular institution alone.
-They may be able to market loans to fit many different situations, but all the loans are programs of the same lender.
+Loan officers represent a specific lending institution (such as a bank) who work with mortgages and other loan products on behalf of their company alone.
+They may be able to offer loans to fit many different situations, but all the loans are products of the same lender.